katai5plate/RPGMV-CoreScript-Reference/docs/jsdoc/Window_SkillStatus.md

 #### processCharacter (textState)

-Process each character in the text when drawTextEx is used to draw text.
+Process each cha[MV.TextState](MV.TextState.md)x is used to draw text.

 ##### Parameters: